 But even then CSE wasn’t completely out of my system.
 So thought of giving it a shot once more in 2015 to make sure that I don’t want to join one of the most prestigious Indian services after all.
 Attempted the exam again in 2015 and cracked it once more.
 However, again I was perplexed at the opportunity life was throwing at me.

 At this point, my parents shared a very insightful thought and it helped me believe in my career choice.
 They told me –

 “Had you been 100% passionate about CSE, you would have never given the United States thought.
 The fact that you took a leap of faith and moved out is proof enough that you want to let go of CSE and pursue other aspirations.”

 These words struck a chord with me and my life transformed forever.
 Had I joined service, I would have left it eventually.
 It would be wasting somebody else’s seat.
 I would have not been fair to a candidate who would have been more passionate about joining Civil Services than I was.
 I am way too uninhibited to enter Government service.
 I know this for a fact now.

 When I look back, I know for sure that changing the course of my career was the best decision I made.

 Professionally, I’ve launched my own startup that has helped me in continuing with my free spirit streak:

-Its a user generated content platform for travelers around the world.
+It’s an online content platform for travelers and bloggers from around the world.
 Individuals who showcase their undying passion for travel are put on board to pursue a Travel Blogging internship.
 Each Travel Blogger on the platform is paid per contribution.
-As of now, Budget Wayfarers has more than 5000 Travel Bloggers from 47 different nations on board.
+As of now, Budget Wayfarers has more than 5000 Travel Bloggers from 57 different nations on board.
 Our motto for each of our Travel Bloggers is to ‘learn and earn.’
 Stop by if travel fascinates you.